Lloyds Technical Analysis (NYSE:LYG)

 Moving averages show the LYG stock price trend.
 The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Lloyds are mostly signals of long term trends and will help long term traders.

 Lloyds Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the LYG stock.
 The stock price is trading between the average and the lower band in the context of Lloyds bollinger bands.

 Lloyds Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Lloyds MACD indicator is below 0 indicating a bearish trend.
+The Lloyds MACD indicator is above 0 indicating a bullish trend.

 Lloyds Relative Strength Index